Stability of Linear Systems under Extended Weakly-Hard Constraints: Stability Analysis

-Using the alphabet $\Sigma\left(\strat\right)$, defined for a given deadline miss strategy $\strat$, and the chosen actuator mode (Zero or Hold), we now compute the closed-loop system behaviour of plant~\eqref{eq:plant} with controller~\eqref{eq:controller}.
-In particular, we identify one matrix for each distinct dynamics corresponding to a character $c \in \Sigma\left( \strat \right)$, building the set $\AA_\strat$.
-Again, we treat the cases of Kill and Skip-Next, but the same approach can be extended to other strategies.
+Using the alphabet $\Sigma\left(\strat\right)$ and the chosen actuator mode (i.e., zeroing, or holding the previous value), we compute the closed-loop behaviour of the controlled system.
+We identify one matrix for each dynamics corresponding to an interval $\pi_t$ associated by $\event \in \Sigma\left( \strat \right)$, building the set $\Aa^\strat$.